 Quality Education for Refugees in Northern Uganda

 South Sudan is facing a deep crisis which has displaced over 1 million refugees to Uganda.
 This project invests in the future peace of the country in a most effective way by educating the refugee children so that they can return and rebuild heir nation.

 January 2019 - July 2021

 The refugees from South Sudan who have entered North Uganda in the past three years and continue to arrive in 2018 are traumatised.
 The project will contribute to the capacity of Northern Uganda to provide good education to refugees, employing an innovative integration policy approved by UNHCR.

 Schools in N Uganda lack this capacity but Windle is addressing this challenge as the lead education agency selected by UNHCR.
 The project will also provide inservice training to refugee teachers.

 Windle will improve the capacity of Rhino Camp High School and Ofua Secondary School in North Uganda, making use in part of the limited funds available through UNHCR and supplementing this with resources from a number of sources.

-This project will focus on much needed infrastructure for these new secondary schools in Rhino Camp Refugee Settlement and will also train refugee teachers to give them skills to use now and to take home.
+This project will focus on much needed infrastructure for secondary schools in Rhino Camp Refugee Settlement and will also train refugee teachers to give them skills to use now and to take home.